-The list of supported Drupal versions has reduced from three to two: support for Drupal 8 came to the end on November 2, 2021.
-The same would have awaited Drupal 7 this year but – we’re ironically blessing the coronavirus – the Drupal Association decided on rolling out updates till November 2022.
+The list of supported Drupal versions was reduced again: support for Drupal 8 came to the end on November 2, 2021.
+The same was to happen to Drupal 7, but the Drupal Association decided on rolling out updates till January 2025.

-We can see from the Drupal sites of different organizations that many of them are still running on Drupal 7 — over 500 thousand according to the statistics (see the link in the end of the article).
-We realize that the difference between these two CMS versions promises a lot of work and basically the site is to be made from scratch.
+We can see that many of Drupal websites are still running on Drupal 7 — around 400,000 according to the statistics.
+We realize that the difference between these two CMS versions bodes a lot of work and basically the site is to be made from scratch.
 However, the difficulties of web development are not so bad as the losses your business might suffer from the neglected website.
 If the correlation between the former and the latter is not so obvious to you as it is to us, we’re going to explain everything right now, for the sake of clarity formulating the headers as questions you may ask yourself.

 What risks do I take by letting my site run on Drupal 7?